CherryPerry/DataClassNoString/README.md

 Compile your app and compare the results by using [diffuse](https://github.com/JakeWharton/diffuse).

-You should see the difference in dex size and strings count.
-Current implementation replaces bodies of the methods with super method invocation and does not remove them.
-A compiler or any optimization tool (R8, ProGuard, DexGuard) will remove such calls.
+You should see the difference in dex size, method and string count.